data-lessons/gapminder-R/07-functions.md

 ### A more-useful function

 Let's write a function to find the GPD of a country for a given year.
 Our data will be the same gapminder data.frame we have been working with, but we want to keep our function flexible, so that if we get a new data.frame with the same information, say updated with 2012 data, we can pass it to the same function.
-So, we will pass the gapminder data.frame to the function as an arguement rather than "hard-coding" the `gapminder` data.frame, and we will set `gapminder` as the default value for ease of use.
+So, we will pass the gapminder data.frame to the function as an argument rather than "hard-coding" the `gapminder` data.frame, and we will set `gapminder` as the default value for ease of use.
 The other arguments our function needs are the country and year for which to calculate GDP.
 For clarity, we will call these `the_country` and `the_year`.
 Here is the function definition, without any body.
 Currently it won't do anything.

 ~~~{.r}